carlosbuenosvinos/php-kata/README.md

 When you do programming katas, you use TDD.
 That's why I have included PHPUnit, Mockery, PHPSpec and Prophecy as composer dependencies.
-Choose the testing framework you feel more confortable (or play with both).
+Choose the testing framework you feel more comfortable (or play with both).

 Practicing a kata
 =================

 Let's imagine you want to practice "Bowling game kata".
+Details about this kata can be found [here](http://codingdojo.org/cgi-bin/wiki.pl?KataBowling)

 You will need composer.

     curl -sS https://getcomposer.org/installer | php